 The Leshan Buddha has an interesting story.
-It is built over the meeting point of three rivers to calm down the water spirits that were turbulence.
+It is built over the meeting point of three rivers to calm down the water spirits that were turbulent.
 It took 90 years and thousands of men to complete the structure.
 By the time it was complete, the rivers had slowed down due to all the stones that fell into the water.

 13. Tian Tan Buddha, Lantau Island

 - Location: Hong Kong

 - Year: 1979

 The gleaming Tian Tan Buddha is Hong Kong’s most iconic landmark.
 Though it’s known as the Big Buddha, it’s nowhere as huge as other Buddha statues on this most famous statues list.
 Its claim to fame is not the size but the artistry.
 With a steel framework and bronze façade, Tian Tan Buddha is a work of art.
 Its tranquil expression offers consolation to those who visit the monastery that houses the Buddha.
 It doesn’t fail to touch the hearts of pilgrims and tourists alike.